Okay,

 Worst Agents

-Yikes, I don't have an agent!
+Q: Yikes, I don't have an agent!
 And since you're

 not a nice enough person to give me a personal introduction